yvesdubief/heatpy/README.md

+<a id="top"></a>
 # heatpy

-Python libraries to solve heat and mass transfer problem mostly in 1D
+Python libraries for the solution of heat and mass transfer problems, mostly in 1D.